Gaute Storaas

 Gaute Storaas (born 20 August 1959) is a Norwegian jazz musician (bass) and composer, and the older brother of jazz pianist Vigleik Storaas.

 Career

 Storaas was born in Bergen and became well known for his innovative bass playing on the local rock and jazz scene.
 He started studies on the University of Bergen (political science and music).
 He attended Berklee College of Music, Boston, in 1984, and got his diploma in Arranging in 1986.
 Returned to Norway, (Oslo) and did all kinds of writing work.
 Arranging for shows, broadcasting, recording sessions, composing for commercials, commissioned films, TV idents, etc. Also found some time for music of his own, and won the Danish Radio Orchestra competition for younger composers in 1989, with the work "Ouverture #2".

-Best known is probably all the ident music for the launch of TV2, the biggest commercial TV channel in Norway, in 1992.